nhsuk/manage-vaccinations-in-schools/README.md

 ## Release Cycle

-Our default branch for making changes is `main`: new features and non-urgent bug fixes should merged into here.
+Our default branch for making changes is `main`: new features and non-urgent bug fixes should be merged into here.

-The `release` branch tracks `main` and reflects what is in production.
-Hot fixes (emergency fixes that aren't going through the release cycle) should be merged into this branch before then going into `main`.
+The `release` branch is a reference to what is in production at any point in time.
+It usually tracks `main` but can also point to hotfix branches as necessary.

 Releasing basically follows these steps: